turtlepod/genbu/README.md

 ## Changelog:

 ### 0.1.4 (beta)
-* Add basic WooCommerce Plugin support.
-* Disable comment error on pages.
+* Disable comment error on Page (post type).
+* Add basic support for WooCommerce Plugin.
-* Add basic support for The Events Calendar Plugin
+* Add basic support for The Events Calendar Plugin.
+* Add basic support for Easy Digital Downloads Plugin.
+* Add basic support for Custom Content Portfolio Plugin.

 ### 0.1.3
 * Read more no longer using filter, now using template function.